Volue-Public/energy-smp-docs/docs/operations/monitoring.md

 Summary/description:

 - This service is running in DMZ and returns information from non-transferred files on request from the FileRequester service.
-The transfer is «commited» when a positive ack is received from the FileRequester, otherwise the file will be resent on a later request.
+The transfer is «committed» when a positive ack is received from the FileRequester, otherwise the file will be resent on a later request.

 Output: